Travel Policy #310

 M. Handicapped Employees’ Attendants

-Payment of travel and subsistence expenses (hotel and meal costs) for attendants for handicapped employees while traveling on official University business may be reimbursed at the same extent as are University employees if advance approval is obtained from the Chief Financial Officer or the Provost.
+Payment of travel and subsistence expenses (hotel and meal costs) for attendants for handicapped employees while traveling on official University business may be reimbursed at the same extent as are University employees if advance approval is obtained from the Vice Chancellor for Finance and Administration or the Provost.

 1. Internal Conferences